 # Histogram

-hist(simp, col = "grey", main = "Simpson diversity", xlab = "Value")The distribution of values also highlights a very uneven plot.
+hist(simp, col = "grey", main = "Simpson diversity", xlab = "Index value")The distribution of values also highlights a very uneven plot.

 These indices are more or less stronger related to species richness.
 For example, here is the link between Shannon’s index and species richness in BCI: